 The acquisition phase is the time available for the input sampling capacitors to acquire a new input with the ADC running at a throughput rate of 2 MSPS for the AD4000, 1 MSPS for the AD4004, and 500 kSPS for the AD4008.

-A throughput rate of 2 MSPS can only be achieved with turbo mode enabled and a minimum SCK rate of 70 MHz.
-Refer to Table 4 for the maximum achievable throughput for different modes of operation.
+A throughput rate of 2 MSPS can only be achieved with turbo mode enabled and a minimum SCK frequency of 70 MHz.
+Refer to Table 4 for the maximum achievable

-Transient response is the time required for the ADC to acquire a full-scale input step to $\pm 0.5$ LSB accuracy.
+Transient response is the time required for the ADC to acquire a full-scale input step to ±0.5 LSB accuracy.
 The minimum and maximum values are guaranteed by characterization, but not production tested.

-$^{\scriptscriptstyle 5}$ See the 1/f noise plot in Figure 25.
+See the 1/f noise plot in Figure 26.